mayajs/common/README.md

 }
 ```

-# Validations
+# VALIDATIONS

 ## Check

-This is a function used for checking fields for BODY and PARAMS in a request.
+This is a function used for validating fields for `BODY` and `PARAMS` of a request.

 ### Import